NdS-Research-Facilities/QRadar-ruleset/README.md

 run the Python script:

-python3 QRadar-ruleset.py [filename.xml]> rules.txt
+python3 QRadar-ruleset.py [filename.xml] > rules.txt

-Import the file into a spreadsheet, field delimiter is "#" format and print
+Import the rules.txt file into a spreadsheet, field delimiter is "#" format and print as needed.